Asthma in Children

-- The skin of your child's neck and ribcage pull in with each breath.
+- The skin around your child's neck and ribs pulls in with each breath.

 Return to the emergency department if:

-- Your child needs more medicine than usual to control his or her symptoms.
+- Your child needs to take more medicine than usual to control his or her symptoms.

 - You have questions or concerns about your child's condition or care.

-Medicines may be given to decrease inflammation, open your child's airway, and making breathing easier.
+Medicines may be given to decrease inflammation, open your child's airway, and make breathing easier.
+Other medicines may be needed if your child's regular medicines are not able to prevent attacks.
 Asthma medicine may be inhaled, taken as a pill, or injected.
 Your child may need any of the following: